omardotdev/ramfetch/README.md

 ```bash
 # make install
 ```
-Once installed, you can also modify a config file `/etc/ramfetch/ramfetchrc` which allows you to customize colors aswell as disable colors too.
+Once installed, you can also modify a config file `~/.config/ramfetch/ramfetchrc` which allows you to customize colors aswell as disable colors too. (`/etc/ramfetch/ramfetchrc` for system-wide config)

 ## Uninstall/Reinstall
 You can use `make uninstall` to uninstall ramfetch and also `make reinstall` to reinstall ramfetch or to upgrade it :)